oitee/oitee.github.io/_posts/2021-12-31-deploying-to-google-cloud-compute.md

 We should mention the `Host` header field (i.e., the domain of our application) against the `server_name` field, to ensure that all requests made to the application's domain are re-directed by Nginx.

-We can configure Ngnix, to have requests sent to a certain path(s) to be re-directed.
+We can configure Nginx, to have requests sent to a certain path(s) to be re-directed.
 Because we want all requests sent to our application to be redirected, no specific route has been specified against the `location` field.

 The location of the server of our application should be specified against the `proxy_pass` field; this can be an actual IP address or carry a domain name.
 In the present case, the the port 4000 of the [localhost](http://localhost) of the VM as been specified against the `proxy_pass` field.([source](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/))